thinkshout/thinkshout/blog/_posts/2013-03-13-join-thinkshout-for-drupal-day-at-the-2013-ntc.md

 - 13ntc
 - Drupal
 - Drupal Planet
-short: A few days into my work with ThinkShout, I'm pleased to report that everything I always knew must be doable with Drupal isn't just possible, it's in process.
-I've seen things people wouldn't believe.
-Engagement scoring tied to user activity.
-I watched email sent from a website report stats back to an ESP.
+short: Everything I always knew must be doable with Drupal isn't just possible, it's in process.
 author: brett-meyer
 ---
 <p>A few days into my work with ThinkShout, I'm pleased to report that everything I always knew must be doable with Drupal isn't just possible, it's in process.
 I've seen things people wouldn't believe. <a href="http://drupal.org/project/redhen">Engagement scoring tied to user activity</a>.
 I watched <a href="http://drupal.org/project/mailchimp">email sent from a website report stats back</a> to an <a href="http://en.wikipedia.org/wiki/Email_service_provider">ESP</a>.</p>